OpenLiberty/cloud-hosted-guides/develop-microservices-docker/README.md

 **-v** | This flag mounts a directory or file to the file system of the container.

-You can pass in an optional server name at the end of the **run** command to override the **defaultServer** server in the **CMD** instruction.
+As an insight you can pass in an optional server name at the end of the **run** command to override the **defaultServer** server in the **CMD** instruction.
 For example, if your servers directory also contains a server called testServer, then it can be started as shown in the following example:

 `docker run -d --name rest-app -p 9080:9080 -p 9443:9443 -v <absolute path to guide>/start/target/liberty/wlp/usr/servers:/servers ol-runtime testServer`